AdamEGorka/WebStyler/README.md

 * **Intuitive Interface**: Provides easy-to-use sliders and color wheels for changing visual features.

 ## Installation
-* Pull the github repo to a local file on your computer.
+* Pull the github repo to a local file on your computer (or press code, download zip, and extract the folder).
 * Navigate to chrome://extensions
 * Expand the Developer drop-down and click “Load unpacked extension”
-* Navigate to the directory where you put your code and click Ok
+* Navigate to the directory where you put the folder and click Ok
 * Assuming there are no errors, you should see a new icon in your toolbar.
 ## Demo
 ![image](https://github.com/AdamEGorka/WebStyler/assets/45395187/8886864c-1cec-480e-845f-c26cbbe1a80d)